Explaining rape during civil war: Cross-national evidence (1980-2009)

 - Data failed to support several common explanations for rape during wartime: “Wartime rape is not more likely during ethnic conflicts or during genocides.
 Gender inequality is also not associated with wartime rape.”

 The findings suggest that high levels of wartime rape may not be part of a military strategy — it may not be an overt “tool” or “weapon” of war — but instead serve to bond recruits together.
-“If so, then the phenomenon often originates at the level of the rank-and-file fighters rather than at the level of commanders,” the author says, suggesting that reports of abductions by armed groups could serve as an early warning sign of impending widespread rape in conflict zones.
+“If so, then the phenomenon often originates at the level of the rank-and-file fighters rather than at the level of commanders,” Cohen says, suggesting that reports of abductions by armed groups could serve as an early warning sign of impending widespread rape in conflict zones.

 Read the issue-related Al Jazeera article titled "Syrian Women Are Increasingly Becoming Weapons of War in the Battle Between Government Forces and the Opposition."